Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Results

 \subsubsection{Comparison in 2D}

 For the 2D comparison we use the Rydberg-dressed interaction~\eqref{eq:vRyd} from the 3D studies in the previous section~\ref{ssec:3D}.
-We use the 2D version of the units introduced above for 3D, see also \cite{seydi_rotons_2020}: wave numbers are in units of $k_0=(4\pi\rho)^{1/2}$, and again length in units of $r_0=1/k_0$, energy in units of $E_0={\hbar^2k_0^2\over 2m}$, and time in units of $t_0={\hbar\over E_0}$.
-In the tVMC simulations we use $N=900$ particles, corresponding to a simulation box size $L=106.347 r_0$. ${P=300}$ variational parameters, a time step of ${\Delta t = 2\cdot10^{-4}\, t_0}$ and ${N_{\text{MC}} = 1250}$ samples are used.
-Again, we compare only up to times before effects of the periodic boundaries contaminate the dynamics of $g(r,t)$.
+We use the 2D version of the units introduced above for 3D, see also~\cite{seydi_rotons_2020}: wave numbers are in units of $k_0=(4\pi\rho)^{1/2}$, and again length in units of $r_0=1/k_0$, energy in units of $E_0={\hbar^2k_0^2\over 2m}$, and time in units of $t_0={\hbar\over E_0}$.
+Again, we compare only up to times before effects of the periodic boundaries in tVMC contaminate the dynamics of $g(r,t)$.

-Following the quench procedure in our 3D \thnc\ calculations above, we keep $U$ fixed at $U_0=2E_0$, and switch $R(t)$ from $R/r_0=2$, where excitations from the ground state are monotonous, to $R/r_0=4$, where the excitation spectrum exhibits rotons.
+Following the quench procedure in our 3D \thnc\ calculations above, we keep $U$ fixed at $U_0=2\,E_0$, and switch $R(t)$ from $R_0=2\,r_0$, where excitations from the ground state are monotonous, to $R_1=4\,r_0$, where the excitation spectrum exhibits rotons.
 Fig.~\ref{FIG:rydberg2Dcomp} compares the \thnc\ result (red) and tVMC result (blue) for $g(r,t)$ after the quench.
-As in 1D, we find good agreement between \thnc\ and tVMC before spurious oscillations due to the period boundary conditions in tVMC appear for later times (not shown).
+As in 1D, we find good agreement between \thnc\ and tVMC before spurious oscillations due to the periodic boundary conditions in tVMC appear for later times (not shown).
 As expected from our 3D calculations, the creation of pairs of rotons leads to persistent oscillations in $g(r,t)$ for small $r$.
-The amplitude, however, becomes smaller in the \thnc\ results, as can be seen in Fig.\ref{FIG:rydberg2Dcomp0}, which compares $g(r,t)$ for $r=0$.
-Again, the differences between \thnc\ and tVMC are due to the approximations made in our present implementation of \thnc{}.
-When $g(0,t)$ becomes large, particles tend to cluster together, and we expect that particularly the Kirkwood superposition form (\ref{eq:kirkwood}) for $g_3$ is a poor approximation.
+The amplitude, however, becomes smaller in the \thnc\ results, as can be seen in Fig.~\ref{FIG:rydberg2Dcomp0}, which compares $g(r,t)$ for $r=0$.
+The deviation between the \thnc\ result and the tVMC result is larger than the stochastic error inherent in the tVMC method, which increases with time and is shown as shaded area in Fig.~\ref{FIG:rydberg2Dcomp0}.
+Hence, the differences between \thnc\ and tVMC are due to the approximations made in our present implementation of \thnc{}.
+When $g(0,t)$ becomes large, particles tend to cluster together, and we expect that particularly the Kirkwood superposition form~(\ref{eq:kirkwood}) for $g_3$ is a poor approximation.